 An 'effective date' concept has been included in the Derivatives Annex to ensure maximum flexibility.
 The parties could execute the MRRA but provide that the effective date of the Derivatives Annex is a later date; the form of reporting described as applicable in Paragraph 3 (Relevant Transactions and Related Elections) of the Derivatives Annex would only be applicable from the specified effective date.
-This mechanism may be useful where an entity (likely the Reporting Party) is conducting outreach with a number of clients and attempting to agree a form of MRRA with each one prior to the date that the mandatory reporting obligation comes into force.
 Also, Paragraph 3 (Relevant Transactions and Related Elections) of the Derivatives Annex can be used to specify that reporting of the Relevant Transactions will only apply to transactions concluded on or after a particular date.
-In particular, Mandatory Reporting should only apply from 18 June 2020 at the earliest.